-Welcome to the next edition of Journaling for healing!
-If you missed the first post, definitely go back and take a look at Part One before moving on because it contains some really important mindset shifts that are needed to keep your journaling a healing experience and not a pointless, or even harmful, one.
+Welcome to the next edition of Journaling tips for healing!
+If you missed the first post, definitely go back and take a look at Journing Mindsets You Need to Use before moving on because it contains some really important mindset shifts that are needed to keep your journaling a healing experience and not a pointless, or even harmful, one.

 Assuming you checked that out, you are ready to dive in!
-This post contains some of the basic strategies I’ve used for journaling.
+This post contains some basic journaling tips to help you find peace.
 Many of these are very effective so don’t let the “basic” label fool you into thinking they aren’t worth your time.
 In fact, one of these strategies contends for the title of my favorite way to journal.
 Read on to find out more…

 Remind yourself of what you need to be healthy

 As part of tolerating pain in the present moment, it can helpful to remind yourself of the things that helping you manage emotion or reduce it’s overwhelm.

 This has served as a way to encourage myself that I have some control even when it feels like I don’t.
 Knowing what I can do feels empowering, which is a nice pain reliever.

 Doing this also keeps your mind in a productive space.
 This can be a helpful add on to validating your emotions.
 The point of this is NOT to avoid your emotions and it’s not to minimize them.

 This helps to empower you, help you find ways to exert healthy control, and keep your mind in a hopeful place.